 4.2 M.IP may require the client to make an advance payment at any time.
 M.IP shall at all times be entitled not to commence or continue the work if such an advance has not yet been paid.
 M.IP shall also be entitled to discontinue/suspend the work in the event of default with regard to the payment of any (other) invoice of M.IP Any damage as a result of the failure to commence or the discontinuation/suspension of the work shall be borne entirely by the client.

 4.3 Previously applied hourly rates shall, as a rule, be increased automatically and without prior notice as from 1 January in the event that M.IP is of the opinion that a general rate increase is justified on the basis of market conditions.
 If an employee of M.IP switches to a higher hourly rate as a result of longer work experience, his/her expertise, qualifications or increased experience, or acquires a new position, his/her previously applied hourly rate will be adjusted with immediate (and therefore interim) effect.

-4.4 Unless expressly agreed otherwise in writing in advance, the client shall be in default after the expiry of thirty days from the date of an unpaid invoice and shall owe M.IP interest at the statutory (commercial) interest rate increased by 2%.
+4.4 Unless expressly agreed otherwise in writing in advance, the client shall be in default after the expiry of ten days from the date of an unpaid invoice and shall owe M.IP interest at the statutory (commercial) interest rate increased by 2%.
 All reasonable costs incurred in order to obtain compliance with one or more of the aforementioned payment obligations shall be borne entirely by the client.